jswrenn/transmutation-foundation/src/introduction.md

 **For more information, see [here](options.md).**

-## What is `Scope`?
+## What is `Context`?
-The `Scope` parameter of `BikeshedIntrinsicFrom` is used to ensure that the second and third safety conditions are satisfied.
+The `Context` parameter of `BikeshedIntrinsicFrom` is used to ensure that the second and third safety conditions are satisfied.

-When visibility is enforced, `Scope` must be instantiated with any private (i.e., `pub(self)` type.
+When visibility is enforced, `Context` must be instantiated with any private (i.e., `pub(self)` type.
 The compiler pretends that it is at the defining scope of that type, and checks that the necessary fields of `Src` and `Dst` are visible.

-When visibility is assumed, the `Scope` parameter is ignored.
+When visibility is assumed, the `Context` parameter is ignored.

-**For more information, see [here](scope.md).**
+**For more information, see [here](context.md).**